adaros92/data-blog/content/post19.rst

   :width: 100%
   :alt: Intellij new project setup

-Name it whatever you want and choose the lestest Java JDK on your system.
+Name it whatever you want and choose the latest Java JDK on your system.

 .. image:: /static/post19/post19_3.png
   :width: 100%